 Get into her ears regularly.
 Massage her everywhere.
 Inspect her bootie.
 Get into her mouth frequently and count her teeth.
 Rub her gums with flavored dog toothpaste (yum!) (no need to brush before she gets her adult teeth, but it’s a very good idea to introduce this idea now.
 You could even use a piece of gauze with toothpaste on it to rub along her gum line.
 Don’t mess with her gums when she’s teething.)
 Make these activities into something she finds normal for you to do.
 They could be very important in the future to being able to see changes, find lumps, and do cleaning and maintenance of her whole body.
-You never know when she might get a burr or a cut or a tick, etc on some part of her body/between her toes, etc and you want her to be amenable to all of these sorts of manipulations.
+You never know when she might get a burr or a cut or a tick, etc. on some part of her body or between her toes and you want her to be amenable to all of these sorts of manipulations.

 Developing a puppy’s soft mouth:

 This is an important thing to work on right from the first days you have the puppy.
 A puppy’s bite can be significantly painful, so it’s no surprise that people would start a “no biting” policy from the beginning.
 However, we feel there are important reasons not to say no mouth at all.
 Why?
 Because the early days are the only days that you can help a puppy begin to understand the difference between a gentle mouth and a hard mouth, and the only time that you can create a dog who automatically inhibits the force of his bite later in life.
 Developing “bite inhibition” means that if he does happen to bite, he is less likely to inflict as much damage as a dog without any automatic bite inhibition.
 It is critical to keeping people and other dogs safe if he were to ever bite someone.
 The truth is, any dog, no matter how sweet and trustworthy and gentle, might find themselves in an extraordinary situation.
 If he were in a dog fight, he might defend himself.
 Or if he were in a car accident and a stranger reaches into the car to get him out, he may be so stressed that he bites.
-If he is an old dog and in some sort of very bad pain you are unaware of like undiagnosed bone cancer and a child trips and falls on the dog, the startled dog might bite.
-When a dog grows up with a no bite inhibition, these bites could be much more injurious.
+If he is an old dog and in some sort of very bad pain you are unaware of like undiagnosed bone cancer and a child trips and falls on the dog, the startled dog feeling pain might bite.
+When a dog grows up with no bite inhibition, these bites could be much more injurious.